average-engineer/average-engineer/README.md

 I maintain more thorough and perhaps formal documentation of my work on my [website](https://average-engineer.github.io/Projects-Website-Ashutosh-Mukherjee/).

-For a detailed overview of my PhD work, refer to [the instituteÄs website](https://www.itm.kit.edu/dynamik/Mitarbeiter_Mukherjee.php).
+For a detailed overview of my PhD work, refer to [the institutes website](https://www.itm.kit.edu/dynamik/Mitarbeiter_Mukherjee.php).

 ## A quick rundown
 * Doctoral Researcher at the Institute of Engineering Mechanics (ITM), Karlsruhe Institute of Technology (KIT)